luisalvaran17/delivery_system/README.md

 ## Introduction

-This is a backend system for a delivery service that allows users to manage addresses, assign services to drivers, and authenticate via JWT.
+This is a backend system for a delivery service that allows users to manage addresses, manage drivers, assign services to drivers.
 The project is built using the following technologies:

 - **Python 3.x**: The programming language used for backend development.
 - **Django**: The web framework used to build the application.